4/5

 Test Yourself for ADHD online

-Consider passing this test if you are struggling with symptoms such as inattention and restlessness, or if it is easy to distract you from work.
+Consider taking this test if you are struggling with symptoms such as inattention and restlessness, or if you are easily distracted at work.
 The Attention-Deficit Hyperactivity Disorder (ADHD) test will help you get to know yourself better.
-ADHD is often considered to be a childhood state a person could not overcome in adolescence.
+ADHD is often seen as a childhood condition that some people carry into adulthood.
 However, ADHD symptoms can be observed throughout life.
-Around 25–50% of children with ADHD diagnosis continue to experience similar symptoms into adulthood, while the rest experiences fewer or no symptoms.
+Around 25–50% of children with ADHD diagnosis continue to experience similar symptoms into adulthood, while the rest experience fewer or no symptoms.

 Can you have ADHD?

 ADHD is relatively common among adults, but it can be overlooked for years.
-4.4% of adults in the United States are suffering from this disease, but often do not notice the devastating consequences for their lives, not even trying to find the source of their struggle.
-They consider this condition to be their own shortcoming.
+4.4% of adults in the United States are living with this condition, but often do not notice the devastating consequences for their lives, not even trying to find the source of their struggle.
+They attribute their struggles to personal failings.

 Sometimes people tend to think that ADHD is just laziness and that this disease is simply beneficial for pharmaceutical companies, giving them great marketing opportunities.
 However, ADHD exists, and this has been confirmed by many years of research.
-ADHD reduces the quality of adults` life.
+ADHD significantly affects adults' lives.

 This screening test is not a diagnostic tool.
 This is just a symptom checklist for adults allowing them to evaluate the level of ADHD symptoms.
 The test cannot be used to diagnose mental disorders or to make medical recommendations based on it.